 · Assess resource allocation to maximize student success

-· Educate faculty on Core Competencies
+· Educate faculty on Institutional Learning Outcomes.
+VP Instructional Services; ongoing ➚

 3.1.2.
-Solicit and consider community trends and needs in decision-making
+Solicit and consider community trends and needs in decision-making.
+Superintendent/President; ongoing ➚

 a.
-Analyze and respond to demographic trends and results from community surveys and/or forums to inform college decision-making
+Analyze and respond to demographic trends and results from community surveys and/or forums to inform college decision-making.
+Superintendent/President; ongoing ➚

 3.2 Improve and Increase the Use of SEPs and PeopleSoft for Instructional Planning (Note: Strategic Goal 1 outlines the importance of SEPs from a student success perspective.
 Strategic Goal 3 focuses on the use of SEPs from a faculty, scheduling, and planning perspective.)

 3.2.2.
-Use of PeopleSoft for SEPs and Instructional Planning
+Use of PeopleSoft for SEPs and Instructional Planning VP Instructional Services and VP Student Services; ongoing ➚

 a.
 PeopleSoft.
 Build on, expand, and apply PeopleSoft capabilities to:

-· Enable online building of SEPs
+· Continue investigation and development of electronic SEPs

 · Improve information available to Division Chairs through PeopleSoft for scheduling, programming, workload management, etc.